srsran/srsRAN_Project_docs/docs/source/tutorials/source/cotsUE/source/index.rst

 - If you were previously able to see the network, but now cannot, you should eject the ISIM and insert it again.
 The device may be blacklisting the gNB if the device has previously tried to connect and failed.

 - You should check that the gNB is transmitting correctly.
-This can be done with a spectrum analyzer or tools like `gr-fospher <https://kb.ettus.com/Fosphor>`_ and `Maia SDR <https://maia-sdr.org/>`_.
+This can be done with a spectrum analyzer or tools like `gr-fosphor <https://kb.ettus.com/Fosphor>`_ and `Maia SDR <https://maia-sdr.org/>`_.
 An example of a "healthy" gNB broadcast from Maia SDR can be seen here:

    .. image:: .imgs/maia_sdr.png
       :scale: 50%